etherkit/MorseArduino/README.md

  *
  * Create an instance of the Morse class.
  *
  * tx_pin - Arduino pin used as the output by this library.
+Will not toggle an
+ *          output pin if set to 0.
  * init_wpm - Sending speed in words per minute.
  *
  */